rbonifac/GettingAndCleaningDataProject/Codebook.md

 - *Note the train/test files under respective "Inertial Signals" folder were not in the scope of this excersice.

-## Output of the run_analysis.R script which provides the names of data tables and files created by the run_analysis.R script:
+### Output of the run_analysis.R script
+This output provides the names of data sets/tables and files created by the run_analysis.R script:

 	[1] "1.mergedData is the dataset with merged data from train and test data files" [1] "2.meanStdData is a subset of the mergedData set with the mean/std variables only"